prakhar-sah/RIPencapsulation/README.md

 RIPencapsulation is an interrupt-based side channel attack which exploits the vulnerabilities present in the Trusted Execution Environment provided on Texas Instruments MSP microcontrollers, IP Encapsulation (IPE), namely -- a) lack of call site verification on IPE entries and b) no context-clearing on IPE exits -- to exfiltrate or modify the protected IPE code and data.

-The attack consists of three phases —- 1) CPU register state dumps, 2) reverse-engineering, and 3)firmware exfiltration -— explained in more detail in "RIPencapsulation: Defeating IP Encapsulation on TI MSP devices".
+The attack consists of three phases -- 1) CPU register state dumps, 2) reverse-engineering, and 3)firmware exfiltration -- explained in more detail in "RIPencapsulation: Defeating IP Encapsulation on TI MSP devices".
 The main goal of this artifact is to exfiltrate the IPE memory and demonstrate the end-to-end attack on multiple security-critical libraries compiled at different optimization levels.

-The artifact also contains additional reverse-engineering scripts, old evaluation results as well proof-of- concept code for the MSP430P401R (discontinued), in the interest of facilitating future research on the topic.
+The artifact also contains additional reverse-engineering scripts, old evaluation results as well proof-of-concept code for the MSP430P401R (discontinued), in the interest of facilitating future research on the topic.

 ## Software pre-requisites